Summary of Key Features

-Gold Coast Airport has a curfew in operation from 11pm to 6am daily under the Air Navigation (Gold Coast Airport Curfew) Regulations 2018.
+- The rules for the curfew at Gold Coast Airport are laid down in the Air Navigation (Gold Coast Airport Curfew) Regulations 2018.

 The following aircraft are permitted to operate during the curfew:

-- Propeller-driven aircraft that have a maximum take off weight of up to 34,000kg.
+- Propeller-driven aircraft with a noise certificate that have a maximum take-off weight of up to 34,000kg.

-- Any aircraft that received taxi clearance by Air Traffic Control (ATC), or started taxiing for take off when ATC is not available, before a curfew period starts.
+- Any aircraft that received taxi clearance by Air Traffic Control, or started taxiing for take-off when ATC is not available, before the curfew period starts.

-- An aircraft involved in an emergency, or a flight interrupted by an emergency.
-Emergency includes aircraft being used for search and rescue, medical or natural disaster, security or safety, insufficient fuel or in-flight emergency.
+- An aircraft involved in an emergency, or interrupted by an emergency.
+An emergency includes aircraft being used for or in connection with search and rescue, medical emergency or natural disaster, security or safety incident, insufficient fuel or in-flight emergency.

 - 24 movements (with restrictions) by passenger jets each year; and